 Materiality is a crucial concept in financial reporting.
-A requirement in IFRS (including disclosure) need not be applied if the effect of not applying it is not material (paragraph 8 of IFRS Practice Statement 2 Making Materiality Judgements).
-According to IFRS Standards, information is material if omitting it or misstating it could influence decisions that the primary users of a specific reporting entity’s general purpose financial statements make on the basis of those financial statements.’
+A requirement in IFRS (including disclosure) need not be applied if the effect of not applying it is immaterial (see paragraph 8 of IFRS Practice Statement 2 Making Materiality Judgements).
+Under IFRS, ‘Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of a specific reporting entity’s general purpose financial statements make on the basis of those financial statements.’
 IAS 1 goes on to say that materiality depends on the nature or magnitude of information, or both and that an entity assesses whether information, either individually or in combination with other information, is material in the context of its financial statements taken as a whole (IAS 1.7).

 Materiality is entity specific and IFRS do not give any quantitative thresholds.
 IASB issued a non-binding IFRS Practice Statement 2 Making Materiality Judgements which is worth reading when considering materiality concept.